retirement, annuities, long term care, pensions on divorce

 Are there any disadvantages of waiting to take an annuity until later?

-An individual with a personal pension could leave the money until they are aged 75 before having to buy an annuity, if they do not need the income, or transfer to a pension drawdown plan, take a tax free lump sum and a smaller flexible income.
+An individual with a personal pension could leave the money until they are aged 75 before having to buy annuities, if they do not need the income, or transfer to a pension drawdown plan, take a tax free lump sum and a smaller flexible income.

 There are risks associated with doing this.
 The equity markets could fall further and thereby erode the pension fund value.
 The future trend could be that the annuity rates will fall and this would mean a lower income from the pension fund.

-Also, by not buying an annuity the individual does not benefit from the mortality profit.
+Also, by not buying annuities the individual does not benefit from the mortality profit.
 This means that mortality drag impacts on a pension fund the investment return must be greater, usually by 1% compound each year, in order to match the income produced by an annuity.

 If I don't want a conventional annuity income, are there any other options?